mit-gfx/LOCOInterpolate/README.md

 LOCOInterpolate/libs/protobuf/lib
 ```

-To build InstantCAD, execute the following in the schulzInterpolate directory:
+To build InstantCAD, execute the following in the LOCOInterpolate directory:
 ```
 C:\> mkdir build
 C:\> cd build